Revolution Software’s Beyond a Steel Sky brings new adventure to Apple Arcade

 Revolution Software is debuting Beyond a Steel Sky, the long-awaited sequel to its 1990s cyberpunk adventure game Beneath a Steel Sky.
 Why it took so long — and the company is finally able to launch the game today on Apple Arcade — is an instructive tale about how the game industry has changed over the past decades.

-Beneath a Steel Sky debuted in 1994, and the original creators, comic book artist Dave Gibbons (Watchmen co-creator) and Charles Cecil (CEO of Revolution Software), wanted to collaborate on a sequel when the timing was right.
+Beneath a Steel Sky debuted in 1994.
+The original creators, comic book artist Dave Gibbons (Watchmen co-creator) and Charles Cecil (CEO of Revolution Software), wanted to collaborate on a sequel when the timing was right.
 In an interview with GamesBeat, they admitted they didn’t think it was going to take 26 years to make that happen.

 “I’m really proud of video games as a medium because we have so many fans who remember everything about the games that we wrote,” said Cecil.
 “And in the case of 26 years ago, people remember the story.
 The way that stories are conveyed in games gives an extra power because it’s an interactive medium.”

-One of the obstacles to a sequel was that the adventure game market tanked and publishers figured it was no longer a good bet.
+One of the obstacles to a sequel is that the adventure game market tanked and publishers figured it was no longer a good bet.
 But because of the iPhone, the market opportunity came around again, first with Beneath a Steel Sky as a retro title and then as a beloved franchise with pent-up demand.
 Because of that second opportunity, Gibbons and Cecil were able to renew their friendship and collaboration.

 “I’m absolutely thrilled because obviously I worked with Charles and his team on the first game way back in the ’90s, when everything was much more primitive.
 And so it’s a real joy to see this stuff go from my drawing board to the kind of fully realized 3D-rendered look as if it were coming out of a comic book,” Gibbons said.
 “I’ve enjoyed doing it as much as anything I’ve ever done in comics.
 So it’s been worth the long haul.”